Yoga Teacher Training Insights

 Assessment Requirements

 You must assess students and document those assessments.
-Yoga Alliance requires that you evaluate students across the required subject areas and maintain records.
+Yoga Alliance requires that you evaluate students across the required educational categories and maintain records — and critically, students who cannot demonstrate competency should not be graduated simply because they have completed the hours.
 Written tests, teaching evaluations, attendance records, and practical assessments are all relevant.

 The key word is document.
 It's not enough to assess informally.
 You need a system that produces records you can produce if asked.